SystemsCyber/CAN-Logger-3/docs/Hardware/README.md

 There is also information with libraries for parts used in the design file.
 However, these are likely outdated.

+## Revision Numbers
+The CAN Loggers that were labeled and placed into enclosures follow different hardware revisions based on their number.

+**CSU01 - CSU19** are hardware revision 3d, with hardware rework described in the Revision 3d directory.
+WiFi is not powered by default and a jumper needs to be closed to use WiFi.

+**CSU20 and larger** are hardware revision 3e.
+These have the Teensy Loader jumper shorted by default.
+The WiFi jumper was removed, so it can be programmed.

 ## Additional Hardware
 The enclosures are Bud HP-3651-B. Some of the references in the design documents have the 6 and the 5 transposed so the incorrect partnumber is referenced (i.e. HP3561 is wrong, but HP3651B is correct.)
 The enclosures are available here: